 In December 1943, he was overjoyed to be joined by two special forces officers, John Davis and Richard Broome, who had been landed in Malaya by submarine to coordinate guerilla activity for a planned Allied invasion.
 For over a year they worked as a three-man unit, training Chinese guerillas, making contact with other resistance groups and trying desperately to procure a working radio.
 At last, in February 1945, they obtained one and made contact with the British forces in Ceylon, who were at first reluctant to believe that any of them, but particularly Chapman, could possibly be alive after so long in the jungle.
 A rescue plan was soon launched to bring the jungle heroes home and in May 1945, after a hazardous journey to the coast, they were picked up by submarine and taken back to Ceylon.
 Chapman’s heroic tale of survival was over and three months later Japan finally surrendered.
 In recognition of his extraordinary achievements and endurance he was given a DSO and bar, although not the Victoria Cross that many, including Mountbatten, thought he deserved.

 Yet for years after the war, Chapman felt a keen sense of despair.
 Having sealed off his emotions in the jungle, in peace-time he found himself tormented by memories of ‘companions shot down beside me . . . the screams of defenceless Chinese women and children bayoneted to death by the Japanese’.
 Writing of Chapman after the war, Field Marshal Earl Wavell said that, “for sheer courage and endurance, physical and mental”, the adventurer-naturalist stood together with TE Lawrence as “examples of what toughness the body will find, if the spirit within it is tough”.
 Both, Wavell reckoned, were “very worthy representatives of our national capacity for individual enterprise”.
 Quite why Chapman hasn’t found Lawrence of Arabia’s fame is anyone’s guess.
 After the war, he was headmaster of schools in Germany and South Africa.
 Married with three children, he ended up as warden of a hall of residence at Reading University in the UK.
-Forced to retire before he would have wished, aware his health and energy were no longer what they were, and suffering from one of the periodic bouts of depression that had gripped him since Cambridge, he shot himself in the head in his office, aged 64.
+Forced to retire before he would have wished, aware his health and energy were no longer what they were, and suffering from one of the periodic bouts of depression that had gripped him since his university days, he shot himself in the head in his office, aged 64.
 Chapman wrote a number of books, including perhaps his most famous, “The Jungle is Neutral.”

 Watch for more posts on Freddy Spencer-Chapman and his wartime work in Australia.